Skip to content

 Subgraph Operations

-Subgraph operations extract portions of a larger graph based on structural proximity, node membership, some other criteria.
+Subgraph operations extract portions of a larger graph based on structural proximity, node membership, or some other criteria.
 They are normally useful for analyzing local neighborhoods or focusing on specific regions.

 Setup